python-qt-tools/PyQt5-stubs/tests/qflags/README_qflags.md

 ### Generate and test the new stubs

 Run:
-    python generate_qflags_stubs_and_tests.py gen_qflag_stub 5
+    python generate_qflags_stubs_and_tests.py gen_qflag_stub 5 --auto-commit

 This will process 5 QFlags from qflags_to_process.json .
 The result of the processing is:
 * the file qflags_process_result.json is updated
 * when the generation and test is successful:
     ** the qt module is updated
-    ** a new test file is added in the format test_<qtmodule>_<qflag>.py ** the new test file and the module are staged in git
+    ** a new test file is added in the format test_<qtmodule>_<qflag>.py ** a git commit with the test file and updated module is performed (only if you specifed --auto-commit)

-Now, you can manually perform the git commit.

 ## Conclusion